03 Using R syntax

 you determine the type of layer the feature

 extractor should use.
-If set method="lstm"
+If set method="LSTM"

 , all layers of